-No sound is heard and the Speakers section of the Sound system preference pane indicates an external device is plugged in (to the headphone jack or USB ports)
+No sound is audible but the Speakers section of the Sound system preference pane indicates an external device is plugged in (to the headphone jack or USB ports)

-- 1. If there is nothing plugged into the headphone jack or USB ports, under the Output tab of the Sound system preference pane should be set to the internal speakers. - 2.
+- 1. If there is nothing plugged into the headphone jack or USB ports, the Output tab of the Sound system preference pane should be set to the internal speakers. - 2.
 If not, and if nothing is plugged in, try plugging in headphones or external speakers.
 Restart the computer.
 Remove the device. - 3.
 Reset PRAM.
-(Press the power button, then hold down the Option-Command-P-R keys until you hear the startup chime at least one additional time after the initial startup chime). - 4.
-If the system continues to indicate a phantom device is plugged into the system, replace left I/O board. - 5.
-Replace logic board.
+(Press the power button, then hold down the Command-Option-P-R keys until you hear the startup chime at least one additional time after the initial startup chime). - 4.
+If the system continues to indicate a phantom device is plugged into the system, replace the left I/O board. - Replace the logic board.